glennfawcett/TTL_tests/ttl_v22.2_test_description_and_results.md

 # CockroachDB TTL tests with v22.2

 Cockroach introduced the Time-To-Live functionality in v22.1.0 as a preview release to allow customers to begin to experiment with this functionality.
-The inital release allowed customers to use the `WITH` syntax to With the release of v22.2, the TTL functionaly gets a   This introductary Cockroach v22.2 introduces some fantastics improvements to the TTL
+The inital release allowed customers to use the `WITH` syntax to With the release of v22.2, the TTL functionaly gets a   This introductary Cockroach v22.2 introduces some fantastics improvements to the TTL.

 ## TTL Notes / Runlog

+Cluster created by following instructions in [ttl_testing_cluster_creation.md](ttl_testing_cluster_creation.md) file.

 ```sql
 WITH (ttl_expire_after = '3 months')